mergesort/Boutique/Sources/Boutique/Documentation.docc/Articles/Using Stores.md

 - The `storage` parameter is populated with a `StorageEngine`, you can read more about it in [Bodega's StorageEngine documentation](https://mergesort.github.io/Bodega/documentation/bodega/using-storageengines).
 Our SQLite database will be created in the platform's default storage directory, nested in an `Items` subdirectory.
 On macOS this will be the `Application Support` directory, and on every other platform such as iOS this will be the `Documents` directory.
 If you need finer control over the location you can specify a `FileManager.Directory` such as `.documents`, `.caches`, `.temporary`, or even provide your own URL, also explored in [Bodega's StorageEngine documentation](https://mergesort.github.io/Bodega/documentation/bodega/using-storageengines).

 - The `cacheIdentifier` is a `KeyPath<Model, String>` that your model must provide.
 That may seem unconventional at first, so let's break it down.
 Much like how protocols enforce a contract, the KeyPath is doing the same for our model.
-To be added to our ``Store`` and saved to disk our models must conform to `Codable & Equatable`, both of which are reasonable constraints given the data has to be serializable and searchable.
+To be inserted into our ``Store`` and saved to disk our models must conform to `Codable & Equatable`, both of which are reasonable constraints given the data has to be serializable and searchable.
 But what we're trying to avoid is making our models have to conform to a specialized caching protocol, we want to be able to save any ol' object you already have in your app.
 Instead of creating a protocol like `Storable`, we instead ask the model to tell us how we can derive a unique string which will be used as a key when storing the item.

 If your model (in this case `Item`) already conforms to `Identifiable`, we can simplify our initializer by eschewing the `cacheIdentifier` parameter.